-As an example, we illustrate how a programmer can create a basic haptic loop that simulates malleability.
-It changes the height of the HTP's rod to vary with the pressure the person applies to it.
-That is, the more pressure applied, the lower the position (height) of the rod.
+As example, we illustrate how a programmer can create a haptic loop that simulates malleability.
+It changes the height of the HTP's rod to vary with the pressure applied to it.
+That is, the more pressure applied, the lower the height of the rod.
 We first initialize the HTP manager (line 1), and then retrieve a specific HTP identified by the id of the fiduciary marker attached to it (here: 0xEF; line 3).
 Then we enable manual control (line 4).
 The remaining lines implement an infinite loop in which the height of the puck drops linearly according to the applied pressure (lines 5-6).